bparanj/crystal/computer/storage/order-ssd.md

    The T490s supports PCIe 3.0 x4 NVMe SSDs.

 4. Capacity:
-   It can support high-capacity drives, typically up to 2TB or more.
+   It can support high-capacity drives,  up to 2TB or more.

 5. Compatibility:
    The T490s is generally more flexible with third-party SSDs compared to older ThinkPad models.